 At the start of the journey, you have access to all the users available from all the inputs from all the workspaces in your account.
 You choose the workspaces and inputs you wish to select audience members from, and then build the journey:

-In this journey, all high-value customers are sent an email, and then all of the high-value customers who are also long-term customers are sent an SMS.
+In this journey, all high-value customers are sent an email.
+Next, all of the high-value customers who are also long-term customers are sent to an internal Slack channel, and the audiences are also sent to additional outputs for further actions.

 Powered by Cortex, customer-centric teams can predict a user’s likelihood to churn.
 Using that prediction, teams can deliver a unique set of experiences for users who have a high likelihood to churn.

 In this example, a brand engages high-churn risk users on multiple channels to ensure they get the message.
-In addition, the brand sets up a fail safe for the remaining users, those who didn’t open any emails, engaging them over SMS.
+In addition, the brand sets up a fail safe for the users who received an email but didn’t open it, engaging them over SMS.

 One key piece of user preference is their consent status, what they’ve told the brand about how they want their data to be used for marketing purposes.